-Data consistency….the much-talked topic in today’s business world.
-It is what that should be there by default…but is still a dream.
-Well, this trouble regarding data has been there from the inception of the ways of businesses.
+Data consistency….the much-talked about topic in today’s business world.
+It is what should be there by default…but is still a dream.
+Well, this trouble regarding data has been there from the inception of ways of businesses.
 It’s true that we have come a long way from the traditional models.
-Artificial intelligence, marketing automation, account based marketing & many more… are now being used to make business processes more & simpler.
+Artificial intelligence, marketing automation, account based marketing & many more… are now being used to make business processes more & more simpler.
 But still, we are troubled in regards with Data Consistency.

 Any typical enterprise of today’s world is overwhelmed with data.
 The volume of relevant data is increasing day by day from laboratory notebooks to news reports, from structured databases to domain-specific lexicons & scientific literature to technical reports.
 Majority of these data sets will be uncategorized & lost in silos.
 This turns them into inaccessible data.
 This is because when marketers try to access them, it turns out to be hard to find specific data sets as they are not indexed.
 But if marketers take up the risk of Data Consistency, the far greater untapped business value can be accessed.

 The primary reason that Data Consistency is not truly practical is that everyone needs their own view of the data.

 Let’s imagine an office scenario.
 Consider that a certain monthly report has to be prepared for total sales.
 The report will be viewed indifferently by each department of the organization.
 Sales dept. will be referring to all the business contracts they have closed in the committed time period.
 But on the other hand, the group controller’s viewpoint will be on the closed businesses booked to the ledger.
 By the time it reaches the CEO, what he or she understands from it might be totally different from what he wants.

 This dangerous effect of alternate views which causes conflicts between operational decisions & strategic corporate goals is because organizations are not practicing Data Consistency.

 So what’s the solution?